DSpace/RestContract/suggestionsources.md

 * the *total* attribute is the number of target with suggestions.
 It can be 0 if there are no target with suggestions

 Exposed links:
-* suggestiontargets: link to the suggestion targets entries

 Status codes:
 * 200 Ok - if the operation succeed